-Declared Extinct in 2018Rhinos have been around since prehistoric times and are the second largest land mammal, second in size only to elephants. in 2017, the Western Black Rhinoceros was officially declared extinct, leaving only four remaining rhino sub-species, all of which are endangered.
+Declared Extinct in 2018Rhinos have been around since prehistoric times and are the second largest land mammal, second in size only to elephants. in 2018, the Western Black Rhinoceros was officially declared extinct, leaving only four remaining rhino sub-species, all of which are endangered.

 These giants had tough black skin that protected them from predators, but it was also quite soft to the touch and sensitive to sunlight, so the rhinos would wallow in mud to give them some UV protection.

 Loss of habitat and poaching was the downfall for the Western Black Rhino.
 They had two horns that were valued on the black market for their beauty and supposed medicinal value.
 The last known members of this rhino sub-species were known to live in Cameroon, West Africa.

 3. Southern Gastric Brooding Frog

 Declared Extinct in 2002Scientists had hoped the Southern Gastric Brooding Frog could provide a solution for stomach ulcers in humans.
 Why?
 Because this frog delivered it’s young from its mouth, temporarily turning off its stomach acid to do so.

 The Southern Gastric Brooding Frog was an aquatic species that lived in rainforests, wet forest communities and near freshwater streams in Australia.
 The last living member of this species was spotted in the wild in 1981 and the Southern Gastric Brooding Frogs were officially declared extinct in 2002.
 The cause of extinction is unknown.